cdlhub/documentation/md/Overview.md

 ##### Figure 3.
 Multiple output file processing
 ![alt text](../img/gulandfm.jpg "Multiple output file processing")

 For multi-output, multi-process workflows, Linux operating systems provide functionality such as 'named pipes' which in-memory data streams can be diverted to and manipulated as if they were files, and 'tee' which sends a stream from one process into multiple processes.
-An example script for multi-process workflows is provided in the examples folder.
+An example script for multi-process, multi-output workflows is provided in the examples folder.
 Also, see [Workflows](Workflows.md).

 [Go to 3.
 Specification](Specification.md)